Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 srun --account=epid582w22_class --nodes=1 --ntasks-per-node=1 --mem-per-cpu=5GB --cpus-per-task=1 --time=12:00:00 --pty /bin/bash
 ```

+When you run islurm what happens?
+How can you tell that you are now executing commands on a cluster node?
+How can we verify that indeed we are running a job on the cluster?

 > ***ii.
 Copy class4 directory to your home directory and create a new directory for saving FastQC results.***

 ```
+#Go to your class working directory
 wd

+#Copy over today's materials
 cp -r /scratch/epid582w22_class_root/epid582w22_class/shared_data/data/class4 ./

+#Go into the directory
+cd  class4/

+#Create directory for FastQC results
 mkdir Rush_KPC_266_FastQC_results

+#Create directory for trimmomatic results
 mkdir Rush_KPC_266_FastQC_results/before_trimmomatic
 ```